Home » Read & Learn » Marketing » Groundwork for Sole Proprietor Startups

 You will run into nightmare clients or customers.
 It is unavoidable.
 Some folks are never happy, have unrealistic expectations, or think they know more than you.

 While it is easier said than done, try not to take it personally.
 It’s more about them than you.
-This is where you integrate expectations throughout your entire website so there is no doubt about what customers can expect.
-The more info the better.
+This is where you integrate expectations throughout your website, so there is no doubt about what customers can expect.
+The more info, the better.

 Use every nightmare customer as a learning opportunity.
-Not only to be able to spot the red flags in the future but to prevent and improve how to handle these situations moving forward.
-Win-win.
+This will help you spot red flags in the future, prevent them, and improve your handling of these situations.
+It’s a win-win.

 Try New Things — All the Time

 I’m a note-taker.
-I never know when a new way of doing something will pop into my head.
-If I don’t write it down, it will never happen.
+I never know when a new way of doing something will pop into my head, and if I don’t write it down, it will never happen.

-Or I’ll be reading something that sprouts a new approach.
+Or I’ll read something that sprouts a new approach.
 When this happens, I integrate it.
-I never hesitate to try new processes, applications, plugins, strategies — you name it.
+I never hesitate to try new processes, applications, plugins, strategies—you name it.

 So, what if it doesn’t work?
 As they say, nothing ventured, nothing gained.
 That’s one less thing I have to wonder about.

-In the highly competitive online marketplace, you need to try new things to remain viable.
+In the highly competitive online marketplace, you must try new things to remain viable.
 Who knows what you’ll discover in doing so?

 Don’t be a Lemming

-I took three years of Latin in high school, and there was one saying that I learned that has always stuck with me: Non ducor, duco — I am not led, I lead.
+I took three years of Latin in high school, and one saying I learned has always stuck with me: Non ducor, duco — I am not led, I lead.

 Not so much that I consider myself a “leader.”
 I’ve just never been a follower.
 In school and even afterward, I was not too fond of cliques and being in one or being pigeonholed into a demographic.